Gendered Ageism in the Workplace

 Lazy stereotypes and generalizations of ‘Millennials’ and ‘Boomers’ do nothing to help facilitate cross-pollination of ideas and transfer of knowledge in today’s multi-generational organizations.

-In this webinar we will unpack all of these topics and more, plus look at case studies of organizations that are tackling the subject in creative ways.
-If you’d like to explore working with me to deliver a session tailored for your organization then let’s chat.
+In our Gendered Ageism in the Workplace webinar we will unpack all of these topics and more, plus look at case studies of organizations that are tackling the subject in creative ways.

 Our clients say…